THE SOCIETY FOR THE SCIENTIFIC STUDY OF SEXUALITY

 Members shall hold a degree (i.e., doctoral, masters, bachelors) in a relevant academic discipline or area of expertise.
 All privileges of membership are entailed, including voting and holding office.

-The Membership committee recognizes a place for surrogate work in the field of sex therapy, and also feels that surrogates would benefit from membership in organizations that set professional standards and encourage self-regulation.
+The Society recognizes a place for surrogate work in the field of sex therapy, and also feels that surrogates would benefit from membership in organizations that set professional standards and encourage self-regulation.

 Degrees from abroad will be evaluated according to the same criteria as the advanced degree requirement for U.S. trained applicants.
 Consultation with appropriate international contacts should be undertaken when necessary.